 Any person who participates in a prohibited group gathering; organises a prohibited group gathering; owns, controls or operates the place of such gathering and knowingly allows the taking place of such gathering, commits an offence under Cap.
 599G.
 Offenders are liable to a maximum fine of $25,000 and imprisonment for six months.
 Persons who participate in a prohibited group gathering may discharge liability for the offence by paying a fixed penalty of $2,000.

-(10) The Secretary for Food and Health will specify, by way of a notice published in the Gazette for the purpose of the mandatory mask-wearing requirement under Cap.
-599I, a period of seven days from September 11 till September 17.
-During the aforementioned seven-day period, a person must wear a mask at all times when the person is boarding or onboard a public transport carrier, is entering or present in an MTR paid area, or is entering or present in a specified public place (i.e. all public places, save for outdoor public places in country parks and special areas as defined in section 2 of the Country Parks Ordinance (Cap.
-208)).
+(9) The mandatory mask-wearing requirement under Cap.
+599I will be extended for a period of seven days from October 30 to November 5, 2020.
+During the aforementioned period, a person must wear a mask all the time when the person is boarding or onboard a public transport carrier, is entering or present in an MTR paid area, or is entering or present in a specified public place (i.e. all public places, save for outdoor public places in country parks and special areas as defined in section 2 of the Country Parks Ordinance (Cap.
+208).